GitTools/GitLink/README.md

 ![Enabling source server support](doc/images/visualstudio_enablesourceserversupport.png)

-# Using GitHubLink #
+# Using GitHubLink as command line tool #

-Using GitHubLink is very simple:
+Using GitHubLink via the command line is very simple:

 1. Build the software (in release mode with pdb files enabled)
 2. Run the console application with the right command line parameters